 A brand new event started in 2016, and later, a second adults-only event, but they have asked us not to list them on this page.

-The Des Moines Renaissance Faire resumed at a new Northside Des Moines location just west of Saylorville, Iowa.
+The Des Moines Renaissance Faire resumed at a new Northside Des Moines location just west of Saylorville Township, Iowa.

-August 7-8-9, 2020 – Back again near Saylorville behind Puttmasters At The Pines.
-This year we have about a 30% expansion, including a new forest area.
+August 7-8-9, 2020 – Back again near Saylorville on property owned by Puttmasters At The Pines.
+This year we had about a 30% expansion, including a new forest area.

 Also in 2020, there was a new pirate festival (not operated by us) announced but it was rescheduled and later postponed due to the Covid-19 situation.
-If rescheduling plans work for the different event operators, we should have four different events to check out in 2021, including the Des Moines Renaissance Faire.
+If all of these events return in 2021, we will have four different costume events operating, including the Des Moines Renaissance Faire.

 Other Iowa Events